bazelbuild/examples/bzlmod/04-local_config_and_register_toolchains/README.md

 This is an example on how to generate local config repos and register toolchains with Bzlmod.
-The WORKSPACE file contains their equivalent definitons in the old system.
+The WORKSPACE file contains their equivalent definitions in the old system.
 It covers the following topics:

 - using a module extension to generate a local config repository which contains a toolchain definition.
 - registering the generated toolchain in the MODULE.bazel file.